 St. Louis-area duo aims to get more young blacks to teach

 ST. LOUIS – Two St. Louis-area black educators have formed a support group to inspire more black students to go into teaching and to give them a place to network.
-Darryl Diggs, a 37-year-old assistant principle at Parkway South High School, co-founded Black Males in Education-St. Louis in 2019 along with Howard Fields.
+Darryl Diggs, a 37-year-old assistant principal at Parkway South High School, co-founded Black Males in Education-St. Louis in 2019 along with Howard Fields.
 The men created the organization for other black educators, particularly males, to feel secure in their professional roles.
 The St. Louis Post-Dispatch reported the group on Friday hosted the State of Black Educators Symposium at the University of Missouri in St. Louis.
 About 1,300 people signed up.